JavaScript to TypeScript Converter

 Frequently Asked Questions

-Use the TypeScript compiler (tsc) or Babel for that.
-This tool converts JS to TS.
+Use the TypeScript compiler (tsc) with --declaration false or Babel.
+This tool only converts JS → TS.

 Related Tools